-In alignment with the AUHS vision, the School of Pharmacy vision is to send out pharmacy graduates who can help reduce health care disparities and render health care to the underprivileged and underserved.
+In alignment with the AUHS vision, the School of Pharmacy vision is to reduce healthcare disparities and render healthcare to the underprivileged and underserved.

-In alignment with the AUHS mission, the School of Pharmacy mission is to instill in our graduates' strong Christian values, to prepare them to practice evidence- based patient care, to educate them in pharmacy research and scholarship, and to enable them to meet the health care needs of diverse patient populations.
+In alignment with the AUHS mission, the School of Pharmacy mission is to inspire strong Christian values; practice evidence-based, patient-centered care; and foster a community of research and scholarship, so as to meet the healthcare needs of diverse patient populations.